jennguyen1/nhuyhoa/_posts/2016-03-15-Python-Basics.md

 myobj.method()
 {% endhighlight %}

-You can declare a variety of unique methods for functions and use as desired.
+Classes have a set of unique methods and functions.
 There are also a number of pre-defined methods that would be useful to use

 * `def __init__(self, ...)` to intialize the class
 * `def __repr__(self)` to determine the string printed when the object is printed